 Before lodging a complaint:

 Check that the individual is a member of ISCA.
-You can contact our Member Services Division at Tel: (65)-6532 5312 or email to email@example.com.
+You can contact our Member Services Centre at Tel: (65)-6532 5533 or email to email@example.com.

 Attempt should be made to resolve the matter directly with the member concerned.
-If the matter cannot be resolved satisfactorily, please complete the Complaint Form and send it to the attention of the Executive Director (Corporate Services), Institute of Singapore Chartered Accountants at 60, Cecil Street, ISCA House, Singapore 049709.
+If the matter cannot be resolved satisfactorily, please complete the Complaint Form and send it to the attention of the Director (Corporate Services and Practice Monitoring), Institute of Singapore Chartered Accountants at 60, Cecil Street, ISCA House, Singapore 049709.